Tomomi Kahara: 2007–present: hiatus and comeback announced

-In August 2013, following the suicide of Hikaru Utada's mother, Kahara generated controversy when she stated that she wished to make a song about the event.
-Her comment was criticized as being insensitive.
+In August 2013, following the suicide of Hikaru Utada's mother, Kahara sparked controversy by stating that she wished to create a song about the event.
+Her comment was widely criticized as being insensitive.

-In 2016, Kahara made an appearance as a guest artist at the Japanese touring ice show Fantasy on Ice, where she performed live in collaboration with various figure skaters at the tour stops in Makuhari and Sapporo.
+In 2016, Kahara appeared as a guest artist in the Japanese touring ice show Fantasy on Ice, where she performed live in collaboration with various figure skaters during tour stops in Makuhari and Sapporo.